 Please Note: Wild River Press will be closed from August 12th through August 20th.
 We will ship all orders placed on or before Thursday, August 10th before we close, but orders placed after that date will be held until we re-open on August 21st.
 We apologize for the inconvenience!

 Discover the Southern Adirondacks

-Originally published in 1974 as Walks and Waterways: An Introduction to Adventure, this guidebook was the first hiking guide exclusively devoted to the southern Adirondacks.
+Originally published in 1974 as Walks and Waterways: An Introduction to Adventure, this guidebook is the latest edition of the first hiking guide devoted exclusively to the southern Adirondacks.
 It remains the most thorough guide available, covering not only the marked trails but all of the traditional footpaths and the best bushwhacks as well.

-Although the southern Adirondacks lie only 20 miles from the Mohawk Valley, the state acquired these forests at an early date.
-As a result, the region boasts of a low road density and an extensive amount of wild, open space.
-Though logged in the nineteenth century, most of the woods have had sufficient time to return to near old-growth conditions.
+Although the southern Adirondacks lie only a few miles from Gloversville, Saratoga Springs, and Glens Falls, the state acquired these forests at an early date.
+As a result, the region boasts a low road density and an extensive amount of wild, open spaces.
+Though logged in the nineteenth century, large portions of the woods have had sufficient time to return to near old-growth conditions.

-This edition of Discover the Southern Adirondacks features updated trail information, dozens of photographs, many new route descriptions, and newly redesigned trail maps—making this the definitive guide to the southern Adirondacks.
+This edition of Discover the Southern Adirondacks features updated trail information, new discussions on the area's history, dozens of photographs, many new route descriptions, suggestions for extended backpacking trips, and newly redesigned trail maps—making this the definitive guide to this outstanding region.